Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/environment/creatures.md

 * [Q&A: Is there a name for the giant flying creature?](../../transcriptions/yt-bWnZ-OI-_Og.md) https://www.youtube.com/watch?v=bWnZ-OI-_Og
 * [Q&A: Is there more than 5 enemies in?](../../transcriptions/yt-DLnUjlixpg8.md) https://www.youtube.com/watch?v=DLnUjlixpg8
 * [Q&A: Can creatures in any way disrupt your factory?](../../transcriptions/yt-R2Fms8EjhN8.md) https://www.youtube.com/watch?v=R2Fms8EjhN8

-# August 25th, 2020 Livestream
-* Q&A: Will we have more monsters? https://clips.twitch.tv/GrotesqueDelightfulLyrebirdPrimeMe

-# August 18th, 2020 Livestream
-* Q&A: Are we ever going to add taming mounts? https://clips.twitch.tv/BoldAgileSquidDoggo

-# August 11th, 2020 Livestream
-* Q&A: Do you have Goats in Satisfactory? https://clips.twitch.tv/FurryTalentedCrowBleedPurple

-# July 28th, 2020 Livestream
-* Q&A: More Wildlife? https://clips.twitch.tv/DirtyHilariousPancakeWow

-# July 21st, 2020 Livestream
-* Q&A: Puppies, Train Fix https://clips.twitch.tv/ColdBraveShieldSMOrc